karankanyal/karankanyal/README.md

 # 💫 About Me:

 ***Seasoned Frontend Developer with in-depth knowledge and hands-on experience in web development technologies.
-Excellent analytical and problem-solving skills, with experience in integrating data from various back-end services and databases..
+Excellent analytical and problem-solving skills, with experience in integrating data in various back-end services from databases.
 Proficient in HTML, CSS, JavaScript, and React, with a track record of building responsive and interactive web applications.
 Love to work in a team.***

 🔭 **I’m currently pursuing:** <br>FRONT-END DEVELOPER<br><br>🌱 **I’m currently learning:** <br>CI/CD PIPELINES.<br><br>💬 **Ask me about:** <br>JavaScript, React.<br><br>📫 **How to reach me:** karankanyal23@gmail.com <br>